DarleiSilvva/Projeto_final_Game_Catalog/README.md

 </p>

 # <h1 align="center">__Game_Catalog__ 🎮🧩⚽🕹️🀄♟️</h1>
-<p align="center"> O Game Catalog é o projeto final da primeira etapa do estágio de Darlei Silva.</p>
+<p align="center"> The Game Catalog is the final project of the first stage of Darlei Silva's internship.</p>

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/DarleiSilvva/Projeto_final_Game_Catalog/blob/master/LICENSE)

-## Descrição 🎮📒
+## Description 🎮📒
-O Game_Catalog é um catálogo de games que contém 4 partes: a autenticação inicial, a parte de exibição dos jogos, os favoritos e a parte com dados do usuário.
-As três últimas estão em uma única activity, mas cada um é uma __fragment__ que é alterado por um bottom navegation.
+Game_Catalog, as the name implies, is a game catalog that contains 4 parts: the initial authentication, the game display part, the favorites and the part with user data.
+The last three are in a single activity, but each one is a __fragment__ that is changed by a bottom navigation.

+_The screens are in Portuguese, but the project language is in English and it is translated to both languages._

 <p align="center"> Login </p>
 <p align="center">